 Welp, guess it was time to buy my first REAL camera; a Canon 30d that cost me a few hundred bucks.

-Here's a couple photos that I took the VERY first time I ever took my camera out to shoot (in manual!):
+Here's a couple of the photos that I took literally the VERY first time that I ever took my camera out to shoot (in manual mode!):

 In manual mode.

 I shot tons of people and friends for FREE to learn and experiment.
 Here's a couple photos from some of my first-ever photo shoots with friends: